![]() |

 It does not even show up when I use the tool otc_find_devices.

-You can run into this situation when you are using a Xi 80, a Xi 410 or a Xi 1M via USB on Linux.
+You can run into this situation when you are using a Xi 80, a Xi 320 MT, a Xi 410 or a Xi 1M via USB on Linux.
 It happens when a SDK application is shutdown abruptly, for example, with Ctrl + C or by killing it in a task manager.
 This prevents the SDK from properly releasing its resources.
-As a result, the Linux kernel thinks that the device is still in use and subsequently refuses any attempt to connect to it.
+As a result, the SDK application can not return control over the device back to the kernel.
+When searching for USB cameras after the restart of the application the camera does not appear because the kernel still thinks it used by another process.

 The SDK example applications do not start.